mdbassit/Coloris/index.md

   format: 'hex',

   // Set to true to enable format toggle buttons in the color picker dialog.
-  // This will also force the format (above) to auto.
+  // This will also force the format option (above) to auto.
   formatToggle: false,

   // Enable or disable alpha support.
-  // When disabled, it will strip the alpha value from the existing color value in all formats.
+  // When disabled, it will strip the alpha value from the existing color string in all formats.
   alpha: true,

   // Set to true to always include the alpha value in the color value even if the opacity is 100%.